kaiko-ai/eva/docs/user-guide/advanced/large_model_inference.md

         )
 ```

 After doing so, you can use this model by setting `MODEL_NAME="your-org/your-model-vllm"` in your evaluation command.
-Just make sure that you import your new model somewhere in a `__init__.py` or in your evaluation script such that the registration gets triggered.
+Just make sure that you import your new model / or the module where your model class is defined somewhere in a `__init__.py` or in your evaluation script such that the registration gets triggered.

 To set vLLM-specific parameters, pass them via the `model_kwargs` dictionary.
 To solve OOM issues, tuning `max_num_seqs` and `dtype` can help, depending on the model you want to load and the given hardware setup.

 If you want to add an LLM, please use the corresponding `VllmModel` and `model_registry` from `eva.language` instead of `eva.multimodal`.

+Note that not all Huggingface compatible models are out-of-the box compatible with vLLM.
+Please refer to the [vLLM documentation](https://docs.vllm.ai/en/latest/) for a list of supported models.
+For custom models, you might need to implement your own vLLM compatible model class and registering it with vLLMs model registry (`vllm.ModelRegistry.register_model`) before using it with *eva*.

 ## Troubleshooting